unitymakesus/unity-starter/wp-content/plugins/quick-featured-images/README.txt

 == Changelog ==

+= 13.4.1 =
+* Fixed error in image columns on post overview pages

+= 13.4.0 =
+* Added new column in the media library to list at each image for which posts it is set as featured image
+* Refactored user query for 'Default Images'
+* Tested successfully with WordPress 5.3.2

+= 13.3.6 =
+* Tested successfully with WordPress 5.3

+= 13.3.5 =
+* Improved performance for the image column on post overview pages
+* Updated translations
+* Tested successfully with WordPress 5.2.4
+* in Pro version: Added support of plugin 'Featured Image From URL' in 'Bulk Edit', 'Default Images' and image column
+* in Pro version: Added support of plugin 'Featured Image By URL' in 'Bulk Edit', 'Default Images' and image column

+= 13.3.4 =
+* Tested successfully with WordPress 5.2.1

+= 13.3.3 =
+* Added checkered background for transparent thumbnails
+* Tested successfully with WordPress 5.1

 = 13.3.2 =
-* Refactored 'Default Images' for more rebostness
+* Refactored 'Default Images' for more robustness
 * Updated translations
 * Tested successfully with WordPress 4.9.7
-* In PRO version: Added support of Facebook images, added Export/Import of rules on page 'Default Images'
+* In Pro version: Added support of Facebook images, added Export/Import of rules on page 'Default Images'

 = 13.3.1 =
 * Added greek translation.
 Thank you, Kostas Arvanitidis!